26 sept., 2016

 It's Personal: Creative Marketing that Matters

-At Spikes Asia’s Think Tank this year, a day-long closed-door event for senior marketers sponsored by J. Walter Thompson, experts weighed in on how comfortable consumers in our region are with sharing personal data; how to use new technologies such as VR to create personal experiences without resorting to gimmicks; and how to shake off stereotypes to connect with consumers at the right time, with the right message.
+At Spikes Asia’s Think Tank this year, a day-long closed-door event for senior marketers sponsored by JWT, experts weighed in on how comfortable consumers in our region are with sharing personal data; how to use new technologies such as VR to create personal experiences without resorting to gimmicks; and how to shake off stereotypes to connect with consumers at the right time, with the right message.

 After all, as Joanna L. Catalano, Head of Creative Agency APAC Business, Google, put it: “The budgets aren’t getting bigger, and ads have to work more effectively.”